ahansenlab/AbsLoopQuant_analysis_code/README.md

 # Absolute Loop Quantification analysis code

-This repository contains source code for _Genome-wide absolute quantification of chromatin looping_ by James M. Jusuf, Simon Grosse-Holz, Michele Gabriele, Pia Mach, Ilya M. Flyamer, Christoph Zechner, Luca Giorgetti, Leonid A. Mirny, and Anders S. Hansen.
+This repository contains source code used for analysis in the preprint _Genome-wide absolute quantification of chromatin looping_ by James M. Jusuf, Simon Grosse-Holz, Michele Gabriele, Pia Mach, Ilya M. Flyamer, Christoph Zechner, Luca Giorgetti, Leonid A. Mirny, and Anders S. Hansen (2025).

+Most of the data needed to run this code is in the folder `AbsLoopQuant_data` and will be shared to Zenodo upon final publication.
+The raw and processed Micro-C data (`.mcool` files) are available on NCBI GEO (accession number GSE286495).

 Code is provided as shell scripts, Python scripts, or Jupyter notebooks to be run in conda environments.